ftyers/calma/sharedtaskdata/README.md

 ### Uncovered data

-We provide fully annotated training and development sets for the target language and related languages.
+We provide fully annotated _uncovered_ training and development sets for the target language and related languages.
 Below, you can see an example of the data format from `train/ast-track2-uncovered`: